leviner/ReadingList/README.md

   <img src="https://github.com/leviner/ReadingList/blob/master/readingTimeline.png">
 </p>

 I am attempting to keep track of reading journal articles by maintaining a git repository that contains notes and .bib files specific to certain projects/themes/manuscripts.
+Although this was originally set up for long-form paper notes, I will also be including less thorough overviews just to keep track of papers I've perused.

 The goal is that these .md files will be able to be indexed by python based on things like author, keywords, and dates.
 An example file, `noteTemplate.md` is available in the current directory.
 Indexing can be done with `readingStats.py` which will be updated as needed.
+An accompanying jupyter notebook will be built with widget-based searching.

 # Paper Folders
 <p align="center">